20 noviembre 2025

 Encontrar una solución es más fácil de decir que hacer cuando sus estilos mágicos son polos opuestos; si a eso le sumas un ex psíquico y una sociedad secreta, las cosas están destinadas a complicarse.

-Decidí parar la lectura de Evocación por un momento cuando vi que la autora recomenda leer esta novela corta primero, y tengo que decir que no me arrepiento de nada.
-Es una historia preciosa, con un estilo de escritura evocador, y personajes humanos.
+Decidí parar la lectura de Evocación por un momento cuando vi que la autora recomienda leer esta novela corta primero, y tengo que decir que no me arrepiento de nada.
+Es una historia preciosa, con un estilo de escritura evocador y personajes humanos.
 Mi favorito en definitiva es Rhys, por sus inseguridades, su mente compleja, junto con algunos rasgos de autismo que identifiqué.

-En general, es una lectura preciosa que te engancha, que te hace soñar, y te muestra un lado muy adulto, muy real, sobre las vivencias de un matrimonio joven.
-El añadir dos prácticas tan diferentes, como lo son la magia ceremonial y la brujería, le añaden un encanto extra a toda la historia, por no mencionar las ilustaciones de Eleonor Piteira, que fueron la cereza del pastel.
+En general, es una lectura preciosa que te engancha, que te hace soñar y te muestra un lado muy adulto, muy real, sobre las vivencias de un matrimonio joven.
+El añadir dos prácticas tan diferentes, como lo son la magia ceremonial y la brujería, le añade un encanto extra a toda la historia, por no mencionar las ilustraciones de Eleonor Piteira, que fueron la cereza del pastel.

 Hello, hello.
 It's been very difficult reading and writing since the accident, but today I want to tell you about a novella I recently finished, part of a series I'm in love with.
 It's a story about magic, witchcraft, haunted houses, LGBTQ+ relationships, and a struggling marriage: Odd Spirits, by S. T. Gibson.